Academies of Loudoun: 2025 firearm incident

 On October 15, 2025, a 17-year-old minor was arrested after the School Resource Officer discovered a firearm and ammunition in the student's vehicle parked on school property.
 The SRO became aware of the situation while investigating a separate report regarding the student's condition and subsequently located the weapon during a vehicle search.
 No injuries or threats to the school were reported, and no lockdown or evacuation was necessary as the weapon remained secured in the vehicle throughout the incident.
 The student was charged with possession of a weapon on school property.
 Principal Ryan Sackett addressed the school community, noting that the incident was handled in accordance with School Board policies and the Student Rights and Responsibilities document.

 Activities

 Science fair

 In 2025, Academies sent 5 students to the International Science and Engineering Fair.

 Informatics tournament

 The Academies of Loudoun Informatics Tournament (ACL-IT) is an annual competitive programming competition hosted by the Academies' Competitive Programming club.

-ACL-IT 2025, the first iteration of the tournament, took place on March 23, 2025, in the main ACL basement.
-The tournament drew over 100 participants from across Northern Virginia, including students from Loudoun County Public Schools, Fairfax County Public Schools, and Prince William County Public Schools, with 30 registered teams competing.
-The contest consisted of 523 graded submissions with 123 accepted verdicts.
+Hackathon

+ACL Hacks is an annual 24-hour coding event hosted by the Computer Science Honors Society.

 Robotics team

 ACL RoboLoCo, the Academies' robotics team, participates in the FIRST Robotics Competition annually.
-In 2022, and 2023, they qualified for the FIRST Championship, colloquially known as "Worlds".
+In 2022, 2023, and 2026 they qualified for the FIRST Championship, colloquially known as "Worlds".